 Mathematics Major

-Goal 1: Students will gain a general knowledge of the field of mathematics including knowledge of the application of mathematics to other fields.
+Goal 1: Students will gain a general knowledge of the main areas of mathematics.

-Goal 2: Students will master specific skills in mathematics.
+Goal 2: Students will develop specific skills in mathematics.

-Outcome 2.2: Students will be able to identify and apply the appropriate method to solve a specific mathematical problem, apply the appropriate proof technique to prove a specific mathematical statement, or determine whether a given solution or proof is logically sound.
+Outcome 2.1: Students will perform computations, identify the appropriate method to solve a specific mathematical problem, and apply an appropriate proof technique to prove a specific mathematical statement.

 The traditional undergraduate programs includes a minimum of 120 credits distributed across three components: A General Education component divided into Signature Courses, Variable Courses, and an Integrative Learning requirement; a Major and Divisional component; and Free Electives.
 In addition to course requirements as specified in each area, students must complete one certified course in each of the following overlay areas1: